Hornsby Shire Council takes great pride in being able to help you take the final step to become an Australian citizen.

 How often are citizenship ceremonies held?

-Hornsby Shire Council conducts around three citizenship ceremonies each month.
-Click here to se the schedule of ceremony dates.
+Hornsby Shire Council conducts around four citizenship ceremonies each month.
+Click here to see the schedule of ceremony dates.

 What is involved?